jimmyjazz/IDEF0-SVG/README.md

 ![Cook Pizza](samples/cook-pizza.svg)

-Because IDEF0 diagrams can be nested, the DSL supports decomposition of functions into subfunctions via the `is composed of` predicate.
+Because IDEF0 diagrams can be nested, the DSL supports decomposition of functions into sub-functions via the `is composed of` predicate.
 The full schematic of such a model might be too large to comprehend on a single page, so the following commands can be used to make larger models easier to understand.

 To render only the top level functions of a system: